domb2017/openshift-workshops/www-default/workshop-lab-welcome.md

 $ oc project [NAME]
 {% endhighlight %}

+To see the full list of commands supported, run `oc help`.

-> <i class="fa fa-terminal"></i> Type the following command to show services, deployment configs, build configurations, and active deployments:
+> <i class="fa fa-terminal"></i> Type the following command to read more information about services, deployment configs, build configurations, and active deployments:

 {% highlight csh %}
-$ oc status
+$ oc status -h
 {% endhighlight %}

 ## Summary